 Build your knowledge and get insights to support your decisions with our magazine, Inspired Investor Trade.

 A margin account is a brokerage account that allows you to borrow money against the investments in your account.

 Let's say you purchase stock in a margin account.
 As the buyer, you pay a portion of the purchase price and the broker lends you the difference.
 You pay interest on the broker's loan and it holds the security as collateral.
 Any income or interest earned in your account may be used to help offset the cost of borrowing.

 The portion of the purchase price that you pay depends on the security.
 The outstanding loan value is initially determined using the purchase price of the security.
 However, from that point on, the outstanding loan value is generally based on the market.
 This means that every day, as the value of your holdings and cash balance change in your margin account, the amount you are able to borrow against them will vary.

 To learn more, check out Understanding Margin Accounts.

-Using borrowed money to finance the purchase of securities involves greater risk than using cash resources only.
+Using borrowed money to buy securities involves greater risk than using cash resources.
 If you borrow money to purchase securities, your responsibility to repay the loan and pay interest as required by its terms remains the same even if the value of the securities purchased declines.